-On one hand, Nemo Link® [21], the HVDC connection with Great Britain, will be taken into account for winter 2019-20 in the 'base case', modelled as an NTC link without impact on the flow based domains, as the current date of finalisation is in 2019.
-This connection has an exchange capability of 1000 MW between Belgium and Great Britain.
+The Nemo Link® [21], the HVDC connection with Great Britain, will be taken into account from winter 2019-20 on, as the currently planned date of commissioning is before winter 2019-2020.
+This interconnector will be modelled as an NTC link.

+Winter 2020-2021

+ALEGrO

 The planned HVDC interconnection with Germany (ALEGrO project [22]) has a target commissioning date of 2020.

-Given the uncertainty regarding the integration of the ALEGrO project in the flow-based operations however, this interconnection will not yet be part of the base case analysis.
-Elia will be performing tests on the correct integration of the ALEGrO interconnector in its adequacy assessments and, depending on the results of its analysis, could analyse a sensitivity on the ALEGrO implementation in the flow-based method for its adequacy assessment.
+Elia will be performing tests on the correct integration of the ALEGrO interconnector in its adequacy assessments.
+Implementation of ALEGrO in the FB domains requires addition of virtual HUBs in the PTDF - RAM calculation.
+17

+Inclusion of ALEGrO in the FB modelling